 To compensate for the muscular fatigue associated with breathing, athletes often adopt a posture that facilitates respiratory mechanics.
 This typically involves flexing the torso forward, bending the neck forward, and opening the mouth to bring the jaw parallel to the ground.
 This position is commonly observed in long-distance running events and appears to facilitate the mechanical work of lowering the diaphragm and raising the ribs, as well as promoting venous return to the heart.

-In the realm of athletic training, the respiratory system, once considered untrainable, is now recognized as a crucial component that can be strengthened to improve performance.
+In conclusion the respiratory system is now recognized as a crucial component that can be strengthened to improve performance.
 The adaptations it undergoes as a result of rigorous training can contribute to an athlete's performance, demonstrating that the "extra breath" provided by a well-conditioned respiratory system can indeed be a game-changer in achieving remarkable athletic results.